PostureControlLab/anaropia-rfm/README.md

-# Anaropia
+# Anaropia RFM

-Balance-related experiments and measurements in virtual reality.
+Virtual reality experiment framework to investigate the visual contribution to human balance.

 ## Requirements